-Motorists may no longer be cut any slack when it comes to the 70mph limit thanks to the roll-out of a new wave of motorway speed cameras.
+Motorists may not be cut any slack when it comes to the 70mph limit thanks to the roll-out of motorway speed cameras.

 Drivers on motorways around the UK are facing a much greater risk of being fined for exceeding the 70mph speed limit due to the roll-out of the Smart motorways scheme.

 Smart motorways, which so far include parts of the M2, M6 and M25, control traffic using a series of overhead gantries with variable speed-limit signs and speed cameras.

 They were introduced by the Highways Agency in 2013 for use on particularly congested parts of the road network.

 At times hard shoulders are used as an extra lane, and central lanes can be used by traffic travelling in either direction depending on the time of day.

 Highways England has just confirmed that final testing is about to start on a 20-mile Smart motorway stretch of the M1 in the East Midlands and South Yorkshire.

 This is just the latest part of the network to be upgraded in this way.

 But although the schemes are intended to keep traffic moving more freely and cut journey times, there could be a sting in the tail for some drivers.